-Fika: The Art of the Swedish Coffee Break with Recipes for Pastries, Breads, and Other Treats, written by Anna Brones and Johanna Kindvall, focuses on the Swedish idea of taking a moment in the day to relax with a cup of coffee and homemade treat.
+Fika: The Art of the Swedish Coffee Break with Recipes for Pastries, Breads, and Other Treats, written by Anna Brones and Johanna Kindvall, features a delicious collection of sweet and savory treats perfect for pairing with coffee.
 A few highlights include Kinuskikaka (Kinuski Caramel Cake), Pepparkakor (Swedish Gingersnaps), Kumminskorpor (Caraway Crisps), Flädersaft (Elderflower Cordial), and Fikonrutor (Fig Squares).
 I will also be sharing their recipe for Apelsinsnittar (Swedish Orange Almond Slices) following the review.

 Disclosure: I received this book from Blogging for Books in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.